Ways To Support Your Child During These Anxious Times

 Learn to listen

 Spend time listening to your child, asking questions, and being interested in how things are from their perspective.
 Be accepting of their worry, anger, and sadness.
 Let them know that their thoughts and feelings are understandable.
-Explain that, although the physical sensations we get in our bodies when we are anxious can be unpleasant, they are normal.
+Explain that although the physical sensations we get in our bodies when we are anxious can be unpleasant, they are normal.

 Place anxiety into perspective.

 A worry is a thought, not necessarily a fact.
 Listen to your child and try to understand precisely what they are worried about.
-What is the bad thing they worry might happen?
+What is the wrong thing they worry might happen?
 How likely is it to happen, and what would it mean if it did?
 Would it help explore alternative ways of looking at things, which might help them draw less anxiety-provoking conclusions?

 External stresses

-Constant exposure to news and social media, and changes to routines, increase anxiety in children.
+Constant exposure to news and social media and changes to routines increase anxiety in children.
 Keep an eye on what your child is reading, watching, and listening to.
 Be aware if they hear news reports which they might find upsetting.
 Try to keep to a routine, with activities across the day (e.g. schoolwork, exercise, relaxing, keeping in touch with friends, sleep).
 Emphasise the importance of being kind and looking after themselves.

 Acknowledge their strengths